pryn-kb/python-test/bin/boilerplate/CONTRIBUTING.md

 to tell us about a spelling mistake, some awkward wording, or a factual error.
-This is a good way to introduce yourself and to meet some of our community members.

 1. If you do not have a [GitHub][github] account, you can [send us comments by email][email].